King Directs Government To Facilitate Potash Company's Projects In Water, Energy

-Amman, Apr.
-2 (Petra) His Majesty King Abdullah II on Tuesday directed the government to facilitate the Arab Potash company's (APC) projects in water and energy, including solar power initiatives, to enhance competitiveness in global markets.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah on Tuesday directed the government to facilitate the Arab Potash company's (APC) projects in water and energy, including solar power initiatives, to enhance competitiveness in global markets.

-During a meeting with APC representatives at Al Husseiniya Palace attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, His Majesty commended the company's development in line with its investment plan, which aligns with the Economic Modernisation Vision.
+During a meeting with APC representatives at Al Husseiniya Palace attended by HRH Crown Prince Hussein, His Majesty commended the company's development in line with its investment plan, which aligns with the Economic Modernisation Vision, a Royal Court statement said.

 The King called for stepping up work on value added expansion and investment projects, as well as sustainable energy projects that are in line with Jordan's environmental commitments.